NikhilSDate/FastGDPJEI/readme.md

 # FastGDP

 ## Introduction
+This repository contains the code and data for the paper "An Efficient Approach to Automated Geometry Diagram Parsing" submitted to the [Journal of Emerging Investigators](https://emerginginvestigators.org/).
+The paper has been Accepted Pending Presentation Changes.

 FastGDP stands for Fast Geometry Diagram Parser.
 Given a geometry diagram, FastGDP can recognize lines, circles and points.
 Additionally, FastGDP can determine which lines or circle each point lies on and of a point is the center of a circle.
 FastGDP can also detect text labels and associate them with points, but this functionality does not currently work very well.